What are all the Cable Machine Attachments? 25 Different Attachments Explained!

 The Pro Series D-handle is for single-arm exercises, like pulls, curls, pushdowns, flies, side raises, front raises, or presses.
 The D-handle is best for unilateral upper body exercises.
 It’s incredibly versatile, making it one of Kovac’s personal favorite attachments.

-There are two other kinds of D-handles, too:
+There are other kinds of D-handles, too:

 Neoprene D-handles